 Our results of operations will be significantly influenced by the economies and other conditions of the real estate markets in which we operate, particularly in Philadelphia, Pennsylvania, the Pennsylvania Suburbs, the District of Columbia, Southern New Jersey, Northern Virginia, Southern Maryland and Austin, Texas.
 Any adverse changes in economic conditions in the future in any of these economies or real estate markets could negatively affect cash available for distribution.
 Our financial performance and ability to make distributions to our shareholders will be particularly sensitive to the economic conditions in these markets.
-The local economic climate, which may be adversely impacted by business layoffs or downsizing, industry slowdowns, changing demographics and other factors, and local real estate taxes, may affect revenues and the value of properties, including properties to be acquired or developed.
+The local economic climate, which may be adversely impacted by business layoffs or downsizing, industry slowdowns, changing demographics and other factors, and local real estate conditions, such as demand for office space, operating expenses and real estate taxes, may affect revenues and the value of properties, including properties to be acquired or developed.
 We cannot assure you that these local economies will grow in the future.